Dominica: British colony

 Great Britain established a small colony in 1805.
 It used Dominica as part of the Trans-Atlantic Slave Trade, by which slaves were imported and sold as labour in the islands as part of a trade that included producing and shipping sugar and coffee as commodity crops to Europe.
 The best documented slave plantation on the island is Hillsborough Estate, which had 71 male and 68 female slaves.
-The Greg family were notable: Thomas Hodgson, a brother-in-law, owned a slave ship, and Thomas Greg and his son John Greg were part-owners of sugar plantations on Dominica.
+The Greg family were notable: Thomas Hodgson, a brother-in-law, owned a slave ship, and Thomas Greg and his son John Greg were part-owners of sugar plantations in Dominica.
 In January 1814, 20 slaves absconded from Hillsborough.
 They were recorded as recaptured and punished with 100 lashes applied to the males and 50 for the females.
 The slaves reportedly said that one of their people had died in the plantation hospital, and they believed he had been poisoned.

 In 1831, reflecting a liberalisation of official British racial attitudes, the Brown Privilege Bill conferred political and social rights on free blacks (mostly free people of colour, who generally were of mixed race, with African and European ancestry).
-With the Slavery Abolition Act of 1833, Britain ended the institution of slavery throughout its empire, except in India.
+With the Slavery Abolition Act 1833, Britain ended the institution of slavery throughout its empire, except in India.

 With freedom came enfranchisement.
 In 1835, the first three men of African descent were elected to the legislative assembly of Dominica.
 Many slaves from the neighbouring French colonial islands of Guadeloupe and Martinique fled to Dominica.
 In 1838, Dominica became the first colony of the British West Indies to have an elected legislature controlled by an ethnic African majority.
 Most of these legislators had been free people of colour and smallholders or merchants before the abolition of slavery.
 Their economic and social views were different from the interests of the small, wealthy English planter class.
 Reacting to a perceived threat to their power, the planters lobbied for more direct British rule.

 In 1865, after much agitation and tension, the colonial office replaced the elective assembly with one made up of one-half members who were elected and one-half who were appointed.
 Planters, who were allied with colonial administrators, outmanoeuvred the elected legislators on many occasions.
 In 1871, Dominica became part of the British Leeward Islands.
 The political power of the elected assembly progressively eroded.
 Crown colony government was re-established in 1896.